Beara Way (6 Days & 5 Nights)

 There are also direct train to Dublin from Killarney if you wish to take this option.
 Once again the Bus Eireann website is the best one for making your travel plans.

-At Macs Adventure we work in partnership with many luggage transfer providers who set a limit on how many bags/suitcases they will transfer per person, and also the weight of the bag/suitcase.
-Ninety-nine percent of the time they will only transfer one bag per person, but the allowed weight ranges from anything between 15 and 20kg per bag, depending on the tour you are taking.
-We do not have control over the limits that these providers set.
-Therefore, it is very important that you read the luggage information specific to your tour before departure.
-If you do not adhere to these limits there is a great possibility that you will be charged locally both for extra bags (including shopping bags or boots) and if they are too heavy.
+At Macs Adventure, we work in partnership with many luggage transfer providers who set a limit on how many bags/suitcases they will transfer per person, and also the weight of the bag/suitcase.
+Your booking includes transfer of 1 bag per person.
+It is very important that you read the luggage information specific to your tour before departure.
+If you do not adhere to these limits, there is a great possibility that you will be charged locally both for extra bags or if they are too heavy.
 This limitation can be a challenge, especially as airlines generally have limits that are higher.
-However, our luggage providers have reasons for these limits (usually due to the Health and Safety of their employees) which we must respect.
+However, our luggage providers have reasons for these limits (usually due to the Health and Safety of their employees), which we must respect.

 The distances and ascent/descents are approximations of the recommended routes.
 Please be prepared by packing all necessary items, for example, proper rain gear (jacket and pants), sun hat and sunscreen.
 Your information pack has a detailed equipment list which includes standard walking gear such as good walking boots or shoes, warm and waterproof clothes for the cooler months and lightweight clothing for summer, and a day pack.